ozerece/Open-Source-Energy-System-Modeling--HW1/README.md

 ## Description

-Functions included in this assignment are taken from my doctoral research.
+Functions included in this assignment are taken from my doctoral research. **Functions are stored in the utils.py file.**

 ### Function 1 : norm_df()